Guidance for COVID-19 Prevention in K-12 Schools

 Any staff member who may be involved in the assessment or clinical evaluation of a student or staff member with COVID-19-like symptoms should be trained on the type of PPE required and how to put on and remove it correctly and safely.

 Respirators such as N95 masks must be used as part of a written respiratory protection program.
 OSHA requires that N95 masks be fit-tested prior to use.
 This is an important step to ensure a tight fit for the mask to be effective in providing protection.
-If a fit-tested N95 mask is not available, the next safest levels of respiratory protection include, in the following order, a non- fit-tested N95 mask, a KN95 mask on the list approved by the U.S. Food and Drug Administration (FDA), or a surgical mask.
+If a fit-tested N95 mask is not available, the next safest levels of respiratory protection include, in the following order, a non-fit-tested N95 mask, a KN95 mask on the list approved by the FDA, or a surgical mask.

-School health personnel evaluating a student or staff member who is later determined to be a probable or confirmed COVID-19 case would not be recommended for quarantine as a close contact if appropriate PPE is worn.
 Staff should continue to follow all recommended infection prevention and control practices, including wearing a face masks for source control while at work, actively monitoring themselves for fever or COVID-19 symptoms prior to work and while working, and staying home if ill.
-See https://www.cdc.gov/coronavirus/2019-ncov/hcp/guidance- risk-assesment-hcp.html.
+See https://www.cdc.gov/coronavirus/2019-ncov/hcp/guidance-risk-assesment-hcp.html.

 Physical distancing provides protection, minimizes risk of exposure, and limits the number of close contacts.
 CDC recommends schools maintain at least 3 feet of physical distance between students within classrooms to reduce transmission risk.
-No school should exclude students from in-person learning to keep a minimum distance requirement.
+No school may restrict a student’s access to in-person learning in order to keep a minimum distance requirement.